SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/signal.rst

      }
    }

-Or you can add it later, after having instanciate your toplevel for the simulation :
+Or you can add it later, after having instantiated your toplevel for the simulation:

 .. code-block:: scala